-"Science Fiction: Time Travel" now has two good reviews on Amazon United Kingdom and has often placed in their top 100 SF e-book anthologies list.
+"Science Fiction: Time Travel" has often placed in the top 100 SF e-book anthologies list on Amazon United Kingdom.

 If you read Spanish or don't mind using Google or Bing translator online, I was interviewed about my video game design career by a Mexican sculptor/artist/game enthusiast (Alonso Cedillo Mata) for his journal of contemporary art and theory.
 My games inspired him in his youth.
 It's in 3 parts: here, here, and here